CHAIR: KATE TOOLE

 Nuanced reflection on international aid and intervention, and how it has promoted development while often simultaneously exploiting nations for political and/or economic gain.

 About the Chair

-Kate is a member of the Class of 2022 in the School of Nursing and Health Studies, majoring in Global Health and minoring in Science, Technology, and International Affairs.
+Kate is a member of the Class of 2022 in the School of Foreign Service, majoring in Science, Technology, and International Affairs.
 Originally from Syracuse, New York, she is still adjusting to life without snow.
-Prior to NAIMUN LVII, Kate has served as a Director for the Cabinet of Zimbabwe at NCSC XLVI, Undersecretary-General of Cabinets for NCSC XLVII, and as Crisis Manager for JCC Spain at NAIMUN LVI.
+Prior to NAIMUN LVII, Kate has served as a Director for the Cabinet of Zimbabwe at NCSC XLVI, Under-Secretary-General of Cabinets for NCSC XLVII, and as Crisis Manager for JCC Spain at NAIMUN LVI.
 Outside of Model UN, Kate enjoys planning Georgetown’s orientation programming as a Weeks of Welcome Coordinator, and helping organize No Lost Generation’s advocacy and volunteering work for refugees.
 Kate also loves exploring DC’s greatest study spots (shout out to the Portrait Gallery), when not getting lost on the metro.
-She is very excited to be serving as your Chair for the Africa Group at NAIMUN this year.
+She is very excited to be serving as your Chair for the African Union at NAIMUN this year.